 The Town adopted GASB #75 during the year ended September 30, 2018.
 Information is not available for prior years.

-For years following the valuation date (when no new valuation is performed), covered payroll reported represents the annual payroll during the employer's fiscal year ended September 30, 2021.
+For years following the valuation date (when no new valuation is performed), covered payroll reported represents the annual payroll during the employer's fiscal year.

-Valuation Date: June 30, 2019

-Methods and Assumptions Used to Determine Contribution Rates:
+June 30, 2021 Valuation Date: Methods and Assumptions Used to Determine Contribution Rates: